YodaGitMaster/Apocalypse-Run-/README.md

 ## 📄 License

-Copyright (c) 2025 QuakeArena Development Team.
+Copyright (c) 2025 Apocalypse Run Development Team.
 All rights reserved.

 This software is proprietary and confidential.
 Unauthorized reproduction, distribution, or modification is strictly prohibited and will result in legal action.